MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

 search engines from indexing your data which should be your primary concern.
 Because OSINT (open source intelligence) experts and data brokers primarily use various search engines with special keywords (e.g. Google dorks) to collect data about you.
+During this process, you should keep a low profile to allow search engines to gradually forget you.

 ## Keep Informed and Inform the Family and Friends
 The only way to effectively achieve total privacy is by spreading privacy awareness among the people you care about.
-This is because the importance of privacy is not immediately clear to people, even to those who are new to all this.
+This is because the importance of privacy is not immediately clear to people, even to those who are new to all these.
 If you're the latter, at first ask yourself why you're here.
 This should get you started.
 Another important thing is keeping yourself informed about what is happening around you.
 Accept it or not, you're now a member of an extended economic society which some poeple call “Global Village”.
 The Internet is not created for you to watch some movies or play games, it was created for speeding up the communication which are vital for economy and defence.
-So, as member of the society, it's your responsibility to keep yourself well-informed about events and issues that may affect you or the people you care about.
+So, as member of this society, it's your responsibility to keep yourself well-informed about events and issues that may affect you or the people you care about.